Cyber-E-J/Cyber-E-J/README.md

 Hi!
 I'm Ej.

-I am now a first year PhD Student @ LTL, University of Cambridge
+I am now a first year PhD Student at LTL, University of Cambridge

-I graduated from Zhejiang University majoring in Computer Science, also a member of the [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/).
+I did my bachelor in Zhejiang University majoring Computer Science, also a member of the [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/).

 I'm interested is in computational linguistics and particularly cross-lingual topics.
-I'm also open to explore LLM, LLM & HCI topics, and computational social science.
-As a pseudo-polyglot, my off time is often spent on learning languages.
+I'm also open to explore LLM & HCI topics, and computational social science.
+I am a wanna-be polyglot.

-I will be in Oxford for my senior year.
-I am looking forward to meeting new friends and exploring new research opportunities there.